 Getting in touch with the insurer your new broker friend claims to deal with is easy.
 You can find them on the Financial Services Register or just contact their customer services team.

 You should also keep an eye out for people using only mobile phones or email - would a real insurer do that?

 Ghost brokers have even been known to use IM services like Blackberry BBM and Snapchat to approach potential victims.

 Some scammers invest in legitimate-looking websites, but that shouldn't be enough to convince you.

 Run their name through the Financial Services Register before you make another move.

 What it could mean for you

-Being caught driving without valid insurance can lead to you having your car seized, paying a fixed fine of £300 and potentially up to £5000, and paying for any damage you might have caused while uninsured.
-Then you'll have to buy real insurance on top of all that!
+You'd also have to pay for any damage you might have caused while driving uninsured AND you'll then have to buy real insurance on top of all that!

 How to avoid being scammed

 - Go direct to an insurer - you can check them out on the Financial Services Register